The 5 Greatest Hill Sprint Workouts For Explosive Speed

 As you can see, in the hill sprint workout instructions, I have indicated levels on the rate of perceived exertion table, not specific paces.

-You will be running uphill, so your pace per kilometer or pace per mile won’t matter.
-What will matter is that you are sprinting at just about an all-out effort.
+You will be running uphill, so your pace per kilometer or pace per mile won’t matter as if you were training on flat ground.
+What will matter is that you are sprinting or running at the indicated effort level.

 Use proper running technique during your uphill sprints.